Yoga Yajnavalkya: Yamas: virtuous restraints of a yoga student

 Verse 1.69 asserts that in a cleansed body resides a peaceful mind, and when this mind achieves purity, Atmavidya (knowledge of soul) becomes feasible.

 Niyamas: virtuous observances of a yoga student

-The chapter 2 begins with a list of ten Niyamas (the Observance, Do-these list, positive duties), followed by an explanation of each in the rest of the chapter.
-The list is again longer than the list of five found in Patanjali's Yogasutras, but similar to those found in the Shandilya and Varaha Upanishads, the Hatha Yoga Pradipika, and verses 552 to 557 in Book 3 of the Tirumandhiram of Tirumular, in the sense of positive duties, desirable behaviors and discipline.
+Chapter 2 begins with a list of ten Niyamas (the Observances), followed by an explanation of each in the rest of the chapter.
+The list is longer than the list of five found in Patanjali's Yogasutras, but similar to those found in the Shandilya and Varaha Upanishads, the Hatha Yoga Pradipika, and verses 552 to 557 in Book 3 of the Tirumandhiram of Tirumular, in the sense of positive duties, desirable behaviors and discipline.
 The list of the ten niyamas are: